Chat¶

 (The number 1 is not significant; all that matters is that it’s the same for everyone.)

-If you look at the page source code in your browser’s inspector, you will see the following selectors are available:
+If you look at the page source code in your browser’s inspector, you will see a bunch of classes starting with otree-chat__.

 You can use CSS or JS to change the appearance or behavior of these elements (or hide them entirely).